Catholic school: New Zealand

 Catholic education in New Zealand was first introduced following the arrival of the first Catholic Bishop, Jean Baptiste Pompallier, in 1838.
 A year after signing the Treaty of Waitangi, the first Catholic school in New Zealand was developed in Auckland in 1841.

 The schools were originally managed by seven Irish sisters and aimed to assist the Maori population and the new settlers.
 From 1853 to 1875, the provincial governments financed grants for the Catholic schools.
 The Education Act 1877, however, allowed all schools to be free, compulsory, and secular, disallowing the public funding of Catholic schools.
 In the early 1970s, increasing rolls and funding constraints saw Catholic schools accumulating large amounts of debt or being run down.
 The government, concerned that the state system could not cope with an influx of students if the Catholic schools folded, enacted the Private Schools Conditional Integration Act 1975.
 The Act allowed Catholic schools and other private schools to 'integrate' with the state system, receiving public funding and keeping their Catholic character, in exchange for being subject to the conditions of being a state school, such as teaching the nationally set curriculum.
 The first Catholic schools were integrated in August 1979, and by 1984, all Catholic schools in New Zealand had integrated.

 As of July 2013, 65,700 students attended Catholic schools in New Zealand, making up 8.6 percent of the total student population.
 The majority are New Zealand Europeans.

 The Catholic schools are owned by a proprietor, typically by the diocese bishop.
 Currently, Catholic schools in New Zealand are termed 'state-integrated schools' for funding purposes, meaning that teachers' salaries, learning materials, and operations of the school (e.g., power and gas) are publicly funded but the school property is not.
 New Zealand Catholic schools are built on land owned by the diocese; if the government were to fund Catholic school property maintenance and capital works above the entitlement of any other private property owner, it would be transferring wealth to the bishop, breaking the separation of church and state.
 Instead, parents of students at Catholic schools pay "attendance dues" to the proprietors to fund property costs: these are typically NZ$390 to $430 per year for primary school students (ages 5–12), and NZ$730 to $860 per year for secondary school students (ages 13–18).

 Funding

 State funding

 In some countries, Catholic schools are funded by the state.
 These are institutions that requires assistance from the government.
 This is the same in public schools where government who mandate schools pay for the needs of schools whether in whole or in part, by taxes of the population.
 Australian Catholic schools fall under this category, where the Australian government fund Catholic schools as well as state schools.
-Non-independent Catholic schools in Scotland is another example where the institutions are fully funded by the Scottish Government.
+Non-independent Catholic schools in Scotland are another example of where institutions are fully funded by the Scottish Government.